bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/05_EAR.rst

     The integration is on its very first steps and may be *unstable*.

-    Please, report any issue that may appear so that we can improve the integration.
+    Please, report any issue that may appear to support-compss@bsc.es so that we can improve the integration.

 Software dependencies